On this page, you will find the information for the goings on in my specific classes.

 Math: Students in my math class continue using the Houghton Mifflin Harcourt Math Expressions program.
 This program will help to better prepare your child to meet the National Math Core.

-Social Studies/Science: We have begun exploring a Science unit on environments.
+Social Studies/Science: We continue exploring a Science unit on environments.
 We have looked at biomes and discussed the environments that can exist in a biome.
 We also began identifying the elements of an environment that allow animals to survive.
-Students will need a shoe box for a project at the end of the unit.
+Students have created their biome and are working on the design of the new and improved animal they will be introducing to this biome.

-In Social Studies, we are looking at immigration and migration.
+In Social Studies, we are looking government in the coming weeks.
 Students have access to the online text book for reading and exploring.
 You will be able to access this from home by going to https://student.teachtci.com/student/sign_in.
 The teacher email is email@example.com.
 Their login name is their first name (and possibly their last initial) and the password is Westmaple (case sensitive)

 Emapthy Project: Students have been working with their 1st grade friends collecting information about a natural disaster.
 They are using research skills and online resources for this project.

-Health: We will continuing our discussions about "tattling vs. telling" and what is bullying vs. a bad choice in behavior.
+Health: We will continuing our discussions about safety.

 Birthday celebrations (or not) - As we have many allergies in our classroom, birthdays will be handled differently than maybe in past years.
 Students MAY NOT bring in food treats for the entire class.
 Instead, I will announce an upcoming birthday in advance and on the child's actual birthday, students will bring their own personal treat which will be eaten during our normal snack time.
 IF the student wishes to be sung to or participate in the singing will be completely optional.